ranjk89/GettingNCleaningDataProject/codeBook.md

 * All of these data are combined using data.table package

-* Tidy data gets returned as result of the function call
+* Tidy data gets saved in "tiday_data.txt" in the working directory

 * You can find the tidy data in "tidy_data.txt"

+In addition to existing coloumns 2 new coloumns *subject* and *activiyt* are added to the clean dataset